-Davis Humanities Institute Graduate Student Researcher Spring 2021
+Davis Humanities Institute Graduate Student Researcher Fall 2021

 Must possess excellent humanities writing and communication skills.
 Must be familiar with a wide range of humanities issues and be able to communicate and work with a diverse group of humanities professors, administrators, and community representatives.
 Must be able to juggle multiple tasks and to work independently.
 Must possess workable knowledge of Microsoft Office applications.
 Knowledge of and experience with Adobe Photoshop and Site Farm a plus.
 Must be willing and able to learn additional computer programs as needed.

 This is a work-study position.
 Work-study units are required to be eligible for this position.
 Position only open to UC Davis graduate students.

 To provide assistance to the UC Davis Humanities Institute programs, in areas of web communication, public outreach, programs, and events.

 For more information on the DHI, see our website: http://dhi.ucdavis.edu

 o To apply, please send a letter of interest, CV and the names and contact information for two references, and short writing sample (max 5 pages) to DHI Associate Director Katharine Wallerstein at email@example.com, by Friday June 11.
 Please label the email “GSR Application, Fall 2021.”